cabgfx/wpbp-config/README.md

 ## `.gitignore` template

-The repo also includes a template .gitignore.
+The repo also includes a template `.gitignore`.
 Stick it up your project's root folder, and the WP core files will be ignored, along with other files you don't want to track.

-Just rename it to `.gitignore`, and add your own files as you create them.
+Full credit to [Joe Bartlett (@jdbartlett)](https://gist.github.com/jdbartlett) for the template, originally at [https://gist.github.com/444295]()